 As a result of the Company's investments in MSRs, it is obligated from time to time to repurchase an underlying loan from the applicable agency for which it is being serviced due to an alleged breach of a representation or warranty.
-Loans acquired in this manner are recorded at the purchase price less any principal recoveries and are then offered for sale in the scratch and dent market.
+Loans acquired in this manner are recorded at the purchase price less any principal recoveries and are then offered for sale.
+In addition, servicers of loans backing securities guaranteed by Ginnie Mae have the option to purchase loans out of the pools backing the securities when the loans are 90 or more days delinquent.
+The Company typically will buy such loans to modify the loan or if the loan has been foreclosed.
+Loans acquired due to breaches of representations or acquired from pools backing Ginnie Mae guaranteed securities are accounted for as loans held for sale and are recorded in "Other Assets" in the interim consolidated balance sheets.